ITV Yorkshire: Identity

 For almost 35 years, Yorkshire Television's on-screen identity always revolved around the use of the station logo: the chevron.
 This yellow symbol was seen on nearly all of Yorkshire Television's idents and presentation.
 The first symbol used was a black and white chevron, formed by slit-scan techniques and accompanied by an orchestral version of the tune "On Ilkla Moor Baht 'at", a famous Yorkshire folk song.
 This music was later to become the station's jingle.
-This ident continued until Yorkshire Television officially commenced their colour broadcasts in November 1969.
+This ident continued until Yorkshire Television officially commenced their colour broadcasts on 15 November 1969.

 The new colour ident featured the yellow chevron on a black background with the still caption card "Yorkshire Television Colour Production", along with a simplified version of "On Ilkla Moor Baht 'at".
 This ident was modified in 1981, so that the caption "Colour Production" was changed to "In Colour", and in 1982 the colour caption was removed altogether.
 The new version of the jingle was at a lower pitch than was previously composed.

 Supplementing the ident throughout this period were idents promoting the station's coverage, with the slogan "Serving Six Million Viewers".
 One version, in 1983 featured a giant chevron logo, made up out of smaller chevrons, and another in 1986 featured the view zooming in from space, to the Yorkshire TV region, which then flipped over, becoming the chevron.
-This last version was computer animated, with 3D-style lettering and chevron.
+This last version was computer-animated, with 3D-style lettering and chevron.

 On 5 January 1987, Yorkshire Television introduced a new ident, entitled "Liquid Gold", featuring a pool of liquified gold, with the chevron rising up from it, and rotating into the sky, where the station name joins it.
 This ident features a fully orchestrated version of the theme tune and reportedly cost £40,000 to make.
 This was occasionally supplemented by a large rotating chevron over a gradient-ed blue background, used over continuity.

 On 1 September 1989, Yorkshire Television adopted the first ITV generic look, featuring the large ITV logo; an additional ident, with a static chevron on the same background, was also used.
-On 7 January 1991, the ident was revised to allow the chevron to appear full screen instead of being a segment of the 'V' which the company used until 23 October 1994.
+On 7 January 1991, the ident was revised to allow the chevron to appear full screen instead of being a segment of the 'V' which the company used until 21 October 1994.
 The whole package was used by Yorkshire Television, and an adapted version, where the whole chevron appeared in the V segment before moving into centre screen, was used before regional programming.